sagamusix/JDTools/readme.md

 The input format of the conversion is determined automatically, but due to the different output options, the desired target format has to be specified explicitly.

-By invoking `JDTools convert syx <input.file> <output.syx>`, the input file is converted to a SysEx dump (so if the source is a JD-800 SysEx dump, the output file is a JD-990 SysEx dump, in all other cases the output is a JD-800 SysEx dump).
+By invoking `JDTools convert syx <input.file> <output.syx>`, the input file is converted to a SysEx dump.
+If the source is a JD-800 SysEx dump, the output file is a JD-990 SysEx dump, in all other cases the output is a JD-800 SysEx dump.

 By invoking `JDTools convert bin <input.file> <output.bin>`, the input file is converted to the JD-800 VST patch bank format (BIN).

 By invoking `JDTools convert svd <input.file> <JD08Backup.svd>`, the input file is converted to the JD-08 patch bank format (SVZ).
+The provided output file must be an **already existing** JD08Backup.svd file obtained from your JD-08.
+The file is then overwritten, but its contents are replaced with the new patch data.
 The output file should be named JD08Backup.svd so that the JD-08 can find it.

 By invoking `JDTools convert svz <input.file> <output.svz>`, the input file is converted to the ZC1 hardware patch bank format (SVZ).